jsochacki/No_Good_Music/content/posts/lv-ep-003.md

----
-title: "LV Podcast #3: Foxhunt"
-date: 2018-03-10
-thumbnail: "/images/site/limitless-background-large.jpg"
++++
-author: "SierraOskar"
+author = "SierraOskar"
-description: "In episode three, Hanz Ford covers a lot of ground with UK-based producer Foxhunt.
-Listen now to find out what an Otomatone is and why not limiting masters can be a good idea..."
+categories = ["Limitless Vibrations"] tags = ["podcast", "complextro", "electro house", "Foxhunt"] date = "2018-03-10" description = "In episode three, Hanz Ford covers a lot of ground with UK-based producer Foxhunt.
+Listen now to find out what an Otomatone is and why not limiting masters can be a good idea..." featured = "images/site/limitless-background-large.jpg" featuredalt = "Limitless Vibrations, Episode 3" linktitle = "" title = "LV Podcast #3: Foxhunt" type = "post"
-draft: false
----
++++

 Episode 3 featuring Foxhunt is ready for your listening pleasure...
 You'll find the show notes/ highlights below!